How to Start a Mac in Safe Mode

 - Then wait for your laptop to boot into the safe mode environment

 Once you're done with safe mode, and you want to leave, just shut down and restart your Mac normally:

 - Click the Apple logo and choose to shut down

 - Then restart your Mac without holding the Shift key

 Don't stress if your Mac takes time to shut down.
 It’s a known fact that staring at the screen slows time and tempts you to obstruct the shutting down process.
 However, if your Mac doesn’t turn off at all, check out our guide on overcoming Mac shut-down failure.

 What safe mode does and doesn't do

-It might take a little while to safely boot your Mac because your system automatically handles specific tasks behind the scenes.
+It might take some to safely boot your Mac because your system automatically handles specific tasks behind the scenes.
 But it's okay.
-These activities help your system scan and clear problematic files—making safe mode possible.
+These activities assist your system in scanning and clearing problematic files—making safe mode possible.

 Some of these activities include:

 - Loading essential kernel extensions since they're necessary to run your Mac